Universal File Mover Overview

 - Other Actions: Echo, Execute, Launch and Schedule

-UFM can transfer files in 1 of 5 ways: WebSphere MQ, FTP, SFTP, SCP and HTTP.
-For example, UFM can retrieve a file from a remote server via FTP and then send it via WebSphere MQ to another server.
+UFM can transfer files in 1 of 5 ways: IBM MQ, FTP, SFTP, SCP and HTTP.
+For example, UFM can retrieve a file from a remote server via FTP and then send it via IBM MQ to another server.
 UFM can move/transfer files in any combination the user wishes.

 UFM's MQSend Action sends a file via MQ and has capability to encrypt the data using Advanced Encryption Standard (AES) and the ability to compress the data before it is sent.
 The MQReceive Action can decrypt and decompress the incoming data before it is written to the target file.
 UFM's EncryptFile Action uses AES to encrypt a file and the DecryptFile Action uses AES to decrypt the file.